sgu03/EECS-1720---Assignment/README.md

 1. Clone or download the project.
 2. Open the project in a Java IDE such as Eclipse.
 3. Compile the project.
-4. Run the **Main class in app package** to launch the start screen.
+4. Run the **Main.java in app package** to launch the start screen.
 5. Select a difficulty level and character type, then start the game.

 ## Gameplay